 The Grammy’s pairing of Metallica with Lady Gaga was one of the most talked about collaborations in years, and it turned out to be somewhat of a dud, through no fault of Gaga or Metallica after Hetfield’s mic went silent for about half the song.
 Regardless, it was seen by many, and got everyone talking, including Lars Ulrich, who called Gaga the quintessential fifth member of Metallica (sorry Dave Mustaine!), suggesting that there could be more collaboration between them in the future.
 However, they didn’t ask James Hetfield about it.

-Speaking to Chilean newspaper La Tercera recently, Hetfield was asked about collaborating with Gaga once again.
+Speaking to Chilean newspaper La Tercera recently, Hetfield was asked about collaborating with Gaga (the signer of Poker Face, one of the most heard songs in Canadian live casinos and poker rooms) once again.

 “I have no interest.
 But just being with her gave me a different energy, she goes beyond the limits, like us.”